theznerd/FullSheetCurlingTimer/GeneralDoco/user_journey.md

 ### Resetting the Timer

-In the event of a false start, accidental trips, or if the stone does not cross the opposing hog line, the user can reset the timer via the web UI.
+In the event of a false start, accidental trips, or if the stone does not cross the opposing hog line, the user can reset the timer via the native app.
 If the user prefers to wait, a new delivery can be started by simply crossing the back line laser again after the debounce period has elapsed.
-Partial times will still be available in the web UI for review, but can be cleared from the web UI if desired.
+Partial times will still be available in the native app for review, but can be cleared from the native app if desired.

 ## Maintenance Journeys

 ### Battery Charge Monitoring

-The web UI can provide a battery charge status indicator based on voltage readings from an adc pin on the ESP32 connected to the battery voltage divider.
+The native app can provide a battery charge status indicator based on voltage readings from an adc pin on the ESP32 connected to the battery voltage divider.
 The voltage divider solution is not highly accurate, but should provide a rough indication of battery health.
-Users can monitor this status in the web UI and be alerted when the battery charge is low and needs recharging.
+Users can monitor this status in the native app and be alerted when the battery charge is low and needs recharging.

 ### Battery Replacement